NIEM/NIEM-Training/Master NIEM Training Document.md

 Representing objects in UML by their business names and relationships.

 ![Business Oriented Class Diagram](Req_Analysis_Graphics/CrashDriverClassDiagram.png)

+- [ ] Why not to driver instead of person
 ___
 ### NIEM Oriented Class Diagram